What is BMW ConnectedDrive?

 Most of these vary in price, with a map update for the My Journey system costing £79 for 12 months, to a trial for real time traffic information costing £1 for one month.
 Alternatively, BMW offers four ConnectedDrive packages, all which last for 12 months and cost from £59 to £239.
 Each package offers more of the ConnectedDrive features as the price goes up.

-Some BMW owners will find that Apple CarPlay isn’t standard on their cars and only BMWs with the latest OS7 infotainment system get it for free.
+Some BMW owners will find that Apple CarPlay isn’t standard on their cars and only BMWs with the latest OS7 infotainment system and onwards get it for free.
 This means that some owners will still have to pay up to £265 for Apple CarPlay when their BMWs reach their third anniversary.
-Android Auto hasn’t even been offered as an option on BMWs, however this is set to change later in 2020.
+Android Auto connectivity was finally introduced as an option on BMWs in 2020, offering wireless integration to the car’s infotainment system at no extra cost.

 Click here for a round-up of the current range of BMWs we’ve reviewed, which also come with ConnectedDrive.